-The Secretariat is responsible for the day-to-day running of the EITI Association under the direction of the EITI Board through its Chair (Article 15.2).
-It is led by the Executive Director of the Secretariat, whose tasks under the Articles of Association are to "manage the day-to-day running of the EITI Association, including the selection of necessary staff, oversee the development of the EITI Association and provide support to the EITI Board" (16.1).
-The Executive Director of the Secretariat also serves as Secretary to all EITI Board Meetings, EITI Members' Meetings and EITI Conferences (16.2).
-The Executive Director reports to the EITI Board through the Chair and is responsible for the activities of the Secretariat (16.1).
-The Executive Director shall also appoint a Deputy Executive Director to support in the day-to-day running of the EITI Association and who shall deputise in the absence of the Executive Director (16.3).
+The International Secretariat is responsible for the day-to-day running of the EITI Association under the direction of the EITI Board through its Chair (Article 15.2).
+It is led by the Executive Director of the International Secretariat, whose tasks under the Articles of Association are to "manage the day-to-day running of the EITI Association, including the selection of necessary staff, oversee development of the EITI Association and provide support to the EITI Board" (16.1).
+The Executive Director of the International Secretariat also serves as Secretary to all EITI Board meetings, EITI Members' Meetings and EITI Global Conferences (16.2).
+The Executive Director reports to the EITI Board through the Chair and is responsible for the activities of the International Secretariat (16.1).
+The Executive Director shall also appoint a Deputy Executive Director to support in managing the day-to-day running of the EITI Association and who shall deputise in the absence of the Executive Director (16.3).

-An important role of the Secretariat is to support implementation.
-The Secretariat supports incountry implementation and collates best practice to guide and inform national EITI processes, as well as providing support to the EITI Board, and monitoriting and enforcement of the EITI Standard (Article 15).
-The Secretariat helps coordinate efforts between supporting countries and assistance providers such as the World Bank, the African Development Bank and bilateral donors.
+An important role of the International Secretariat is to support implementation.
+The International Secretariat supports in-country implementation and collates best practices to guide and inform national EITI processes, as well as providing support to the EITI Board, and monitoring and enforcement of the EITI Standard (Article 15).
+The International Secretariat helps coordinate efforts between supporting countries and assistance providers such as the World Bank, the African Development Bank and bilateral donors.